 Author: Jameel Manji, Founder, Manji Law, P.C.

 Mr. Manji founded Manji Law in 2016 to follow his passion of helping people navigate the complicated immigration system.
-Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
-Published on: August 1, 2019, Last Updated on: August 10, 2019.
+Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from Georgia State’s J. Mack Robinson College of Business.
+Published on: August 1, 2019, Last Updated on: March 11, 2021.

 TPS Venezuela or Temporary Protected Status for Venezuelans has been a hot topic in the news recently.
-On this page, the attorneys at Manji Law break down everything you need to know about TPS Venezuela.
+On this page, the attorneys at Manji Law break down everything you need to know about this issue.

 Book a Consultation

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.